gawertm/dsti-devops-project/README.md

 - in Travis I linked my Repo to the Travis Account
 - as the hosting platform, I am using the Google Kubernetes Engine (GKE) from the Google CLoud Platform (GCP)
 - for the deployment, I added deployment scripts to the Repo

+### Kubernetes
+- ARM Template used as per documentation https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-rm-template
+- Due to Quota Limit, only 1 node cluster was deployed of size Standard_D4s_v3

+### GitHub
+- created a Service Principal for GitHub with the following command:
+- Service Principal added to Github Secrets for Access to Azure
+- created an Azure Container registry to host images
+- Also added ACR Username and Password as Github Secrets